w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ---
-id: maintain-guides-how-to-validate-polkadot
-title: Run a Validator (Polkadot)
-sidebar_label: How to run a Validator on Polkadot
+title: Run a Validator on Polkadot
-description: The fundamentals for running a Polkadot validator.
+description: Learn the essentials of setting up and running a Polkadot validator, including hardware requirements and configuration.
-keywords: [validator setup, validator, validate, binary, runtime]
-slug: ../maintain-guides-how-to-validate-polkadot
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"